Welcome to our Keeping Children Safe page, please see below for more information.

 The class teachers are your first point of contact if you have any concerns at all about your child’s emotional well-being.
 No concern is too small.
 We want to work in close partnership with you to support every aspect of your child’s well-being and happiness.
 The class teachers keep a close eye on each child in their class and support them in learning to express feelings appropriately and solve problems in a positive, constructive manner.
 The teaching assistants and lunchtime supervisors also support the children by listening, reassuring and supporting them throughout the school day.

 We are all concerned with the well-being of the children, and if any child is taken ill or has an accident during the school day, the parents will be notified.
 Please ensure that the school has an emergency telephone number at which either parent or named person can be contacted.
 Please notify us of any change of telephone number or contact name.
-Our teaching assistants are all qualified First Aiders and Mrs Rachelle Phillips and Mrs Lucy Vinton are our Lead First Aiders in school.
+Our teaching assistants are all qualified First Aiders and Mrs Lucy Vinton is our Lead First Aider in school.

 For all absences the school requires notification by letter or phone call and we ask that you contact the school office on the morning of the first day of absence.
 If your child is unwell and suffers from sickness or diarrhoea, please give them 48 hours in which to recover as recommended by the Dorset County Medical Officers.
 Absences not covered by a telephone call or a letter will be recorded as ‘unauthorised’.